randlet/simple-md-server/README.rst

 Installation
 ------------

-These install instructions will put servemd.py in your Python scripts file
+These install instructions will put servemd.py in your Python Scripts directory meaning servemd.py should be in your $PATH after installation.

 | git clone https://github.com/randlet/simple-md-server